 I was born into a happy Christian family.
-Since I was little, I has believed in the Lord with my family.
-When I was young, my aunt often took me toto attend services.
-Whenever I saw brothers and sisters having their wedding in the church, with happy and sweet smiles on their faces, I would dream that God would also bestow a happy and good marriage upon me when I grew up.
+Since I was little, I have believed in the Lord with my family.
+When I was young, my aunt often took me to the church to attend services.
+Whenever I saw brothers and sisters having their weddings in the church, with happy and sweet smiles on their faces, I would dream that God would also bestow a happy and good marriage upon me when I grew up.

 My First Failed Relationship

 When I was a sophomore in university, I met Zong online.
-We chatted very congenially and he would call me up every night.
-He told me that his parents favored his younger brother over him and he didn’t feel the love from his family.
+We chatted very happily and he would call me every night.
+He told me that his parents favored his younger brother over him and he didn’t feel love from his family.
 I thus sympathized with him very much, and often read theto him and used the Lord’s words to comfort and encourage him.
-Unknowingly, I took to him.
-At that time, my idea of love was very simple: As long as two persons had an affinity for each other and truly loved each other, they could become boyfriend and girlfriend and join their lives together in holy matrimony.
+Almost without realizing it, I took to him.
+At that time, my idea of love was very simple: As long as two people truly loved each other, they could become boyfriend and girlfriend and join their lives together in holy matrimony.

-However, I didn’t expect that when I told Zong’s family background and his situation to brothers and sisters and my family, they all didn’t look favorably on our relationship.
-My parents urged me to find a like-minded life partner, because only in this way could my married life be happy.
-Brothers and sisters also advised me not to make a hasty decision on my marriage, and advised that I should pray to the Lord more and deliver my marriage into the Lord’s hands, asking Him to reveal whether Zong was my other half that the Lord had prepared for me.
-Hearing their words, I felt very sad in my heart, but I still decided to reconsider my relationship with Zong.
+However, I didn’t expect that when I told the brothers and sisters and my family about Zong’s family background and his personal circumstances, they all looked unfavorably on our relationship.
+My parents urged me to find a like-minded partner, because only then could my married life be happy.
+The brothers and sisters also advised me not to make a hasty decision about my marriage, and advised that I should pray to the Lord more and deliver my marriage into the Lord’s hands, and ask Him to reveal whether Zong was the other half that the Lord had prepared for me.
+Hearing this, I felt very sad, but I still decided to reconsider my relationship with Zong.
 So, I prayed to the Lord and asked Him to lead me to make the right decision.

-Not long after, I was told by my friend that when in a relationship with me, Zong was seeing several other girls as well.
-When I heard this matter, I felt shocked and disappointed, but even more, I was grateful to the Lord, for He listened to myand, through the fact, made me know that Zong and I were not suitable to be boyfriend and girlfriend.
-However, during my contact with him, I had come to have an affection for him, so when I needed to break up with him, I could not but feel a tinge of sadness in my heart and was somewhat unwilling to make such decision.
-Later, brothers and sisters fellowshiped with me: “As a Christian, if you want to have a successful marriage, the most important thing is to find a partner who cherishes the same ideals and follows the same path as you.
+Not long after, I was told by a friend that Zong was seeing several other girls as well.
+When I heard this matter, I felt shocked and disappointed, but even more, I was grateful to the Lord for listening to myand making me know that Zong and I were not suitable to be boyfriend and girlfriend.
+However, during my time with him, I had developed an affection for him, so when I needed to break up with him I could not but feel a tinge of sadness in my heart and was somewhat unwilling to make the decision.
+Later, the brothers and sisters fellowshiped this with me: “As a Christian, if you want to have a successful marriage, the most important thing is to find a partner who cherishes the same ideals and follows the same path as you.
 If your other half doesn’t believe in the Lord, he will probably affect your belief in the Lord.
-There are quite a few cases of failed marriages happened in the church.
-Take for example, after marrying non-Christians, some brothers and sisters were hindered from believing in the Lord and attending gatherings, and even their reading the Bible and worshiping God at home were limited.
+There have been quite a few cases in our church of failed marriages.
+For example, after marrying non-Christians, some brothers and sisters were hindered from believing in the Lord and attending gatherings, and they were even restricted in reading the Bible and worshiping God at home.
 Marriage is the most important event in our life.
-We can’t make our decision blindly.
+We can’t make this decision blindly.
 We must pray to the Lord more about this matter because only the one that the Lord has prepared for us is the most suitable for us.”
-Their fellowship was very beneficial and helpful to me.
-I felt greatly relieved in my heart, no longer screwed up with my emotional problems.
-So, I decided to make a new choice of my marriage partner.
+Their fellowshiping was very beneficial and helpful to me.
+I felt greatly relieved, and was no longer messed up by my emotional problems.
+So, I decided to set new standards for a marriage partner.